Noshiro, Akita: Climate

-Noshiro has a Humid subtropical climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Noshiro has a humid subtropical climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Noshiro is 11.5 C. The average annual rainfall is 1494.4 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.3 C, and lowest in January, at around 0.2 C.

 Demographics

 Per Japanese census data, the population of Noshiro has been declining over the past 60 years.

 History

-Per the Nihon Shoki and other ancient chronicles, Noshiro is the location where an expedition sent by the Yamato Court led by Abe no Hirafu landed in 658 AD with orders to force the local Emishi tribes into submission.
+Per the Nihon Shoki and other ancient chronicles, Noshiro is the location where an expedition sent by the imperial court led by Abe no Hirafu landed in 658 AD with orders to force the local Emishi tribes into submission.
 Trade vessels from Balhae were calling at Noshiro Port as late as 771 AD.
 The area of present-day Noshiro was part of ancient Dewa Province, dominated by the Satake clan during the Edo period, who ruled Kubota Domain under the Tokugawa shogunate.
 The town of Nishirominato was established on April 1, 1889 with the establishment of the modern municipalities system.